Editor's Note: SPOILER ALERT, some of the twists and turns of the play are revealed in this review so stop reading if you like surprises.

-"Are you a good witch or a bad witch?" asks Glinda, a very good witch.
-"Why, I'm not a witch at all," answers the girl recently arrived by tornado.
-"I'm Dorothy Gale from Kansas."
-Dorothy never answers Glinda's question.
+The set-up: "Are you a good witch or a bad witch?" asks Glinda, a very good witch.
+"Why, I'm not a witch at all," answers the girl recently arrived by tornado, "I'm Dorothy Gale from Kansas."
+Dorothy never answers Glinda's question if she's good or bad.
 Of course, there's no doubt that she's very good indeed.
 But I wonder what Margie from Southie (i.e., south Boston's lower end) would answer.

-As played by Elizabeth Bunch in the Alley Theatre's thoroughly entertaining production of David Lindsay-Abaire's Tony-nominated Good People (2011), she's a little of both.
-At times it seems she's a lot of bad.
-The good is buried under a hard shell, calcified through circumstances, economic woe and partially due to her own bad decisions.
+The execution: As prickly played by Elizabeth Bunch in the Alley Theatre's thoroughly entertaining production of David Lindsay-Abaire's Tony-nominated Good People (2011), she's a little of both.
+At times, it seems she's a lot of bad.
+The good is buried under a hard shell, calcified through circumstances, economic woe, and partially due to her own bad decisions.
 She is stuck in south Boston and will probably never see Oz, although she comes as close as she can imagine it when she crashes a party in chic Chestnut Hill in Act II.

 Could Mike be Joyce's father?
-We've thought so before, but Jean, the "mouthie from Southie," convinces Margie to pull a Maury Povich on him.
+We've thought it before, but Jean, the "mouthie from Southie" convinces Margie to pull a Maury Povitch on him.
 So what if it's probably not true.
 Use what you've got.
 Choices aren't always good, or nice.

-Anchored by Bunch's gritty performance, which expertly mines the good and bad within Margie, Good People sweeps you along even when it tends to overplay its theme.
+Anchored by Bunch's gritty performance which expertly mines the good and bad within Margie, Good People sweeps you along even when it tends to overplay its theme.
 Director James Black keeps the flame on high, smartly using all the facets of the in-the-round Neuhaus Stage.
-The comedy is deftly woven among the dramatic.
-Kevin Rigdon's right-on impressionistic sets and lighting run the gamut from the tinny kitchen table, harsh fluorescent lights that drop down for the bingo parlor and high-end crystal chandeliers in Chestnut Hill to a graffiti-encrusted pillar near that Dollar Store.
+Kevin Rigdon's right-on impressionistic sets and lighting run the gamut from the tinny kitchen table, harsh florescent lights that drop down for the bingo parlor, high-end crystal chandeliers in Chestnut Hill, to a graffiti encrusted pillar near that Dollar Store.
 Janicalle Pytel's lived-in clothes say just the right thing, too.

-Scratch a person and you might find a surprise underneath.
-Is it a nice one?
+The verdict: Scratch a person and you might find a surprise underneath.
+It is a nice one?
 Go to the Alley and find out for yourself.
 For sure, you will come away thinking that everyone involved with this production is indeed a very good person.